6.05 - Library file format

 Track entries

-Each entry contains a number of different fields.
+Each entry contains a number of different fields depending on the library format version.

 • Filename as string (full path)

-• Track title as string (the formatted titles as used in the Extended Playlist)
+• Formatted title as string (shown in the playlist)

 • Title, Artist, Album, Year, Track, Genre, Comment and Filetype tags as string